rappdw/chatgpt-data/README.md

 - `--non-engaged-report`: Generate a report of users who have never engaged
 - `--high-threshold`: Minimum average number of messages to be considered highly engaged (default: 20)
 - `--low-threshold`: Maximum average number of messages to be considered low engaged (default: 5)
+- `--latest-period-only`: For non-engaged report, only consider the latest period instead of all periods

 ### gpt_trends
 A command-line tool that provides analysis of ChatGPT custom GPT trends.
 It generates trend graphs (PNG files) in the data directory.